All tables have a drop_field() method, which drops one or more columns

 Notice that new_points

-shares the same target as points
+shares the same target as points.

 Furthermore, now that that target has only the columns x

-, each of type REAL
+and z, each of type REAL and each

-constraint set, it conforms to
+with its NOT NULL constraint set, it conforms to

-.
+new_points.
 So this will

 succeed: